memorysafety/website/content/en/blog/2024-10-22-rustls-performance.md

 ## Handshake Performance

 The first metric we'll look at is the number of handshakes that can be completed per second on the same hardware with the same resource constraints.
-These tests connect one client to one server over a memory buffer, and then measure the time elapsed in client and server processing -- therefore, they give an upper bound on performance given no network latency or system call overhead.
+These tests connect one client to one server over a memory buffer, and then measure the time elapsed in client and server processing &mdash; therefore, they give an upper bound on performance given no network latency or system call overhead.

 ![](/images/blog/blog-2024-10-22-chart1.png)